Pazemo/docs/source/index.html.md

 ### Keeping your API token safe

 Your API tokens should be guarded closely.
-They represent your identity and authorization and can be used to interact with your Wise account on your behalf.
+They represent your identity and authorization and can be used to interact with your Pazemo account on your behalf.
 Whoever has access to your token can access your account details and history.
 In the case of a Full access token, they can also send transfers.
 Once you obtain an API token from us, it is on you to keep it safe.

 Below is technical advise and guidance on how to protect your tokens.
 Not everything may apply to the application you are building and the goal is not to provide a long checklist of things to do.
 Rather, we attempt to provide generic guidance and best-practices, to send you in the right direction.
 You will have to do additional research and consider the specific technology and purpose of your application.